JoseJX/analogue-pocket-patches/README.md

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/GargoylesQuest2E.ips).

 ## Game & Watch Gallery

 This patch converts `Game & Watch Gallery (U)` to the `.pocket` format.

+This patch was updated to fix a cursor glitch.
+(2022/04/03)

 ROM MD5: `d5081250257e0dafcb8fe8720fcb9f28`